tobert/tobert.github.io/src/post/new-blog.md

 After trying a couple content generation systems including Jekyll and Hugo, I decided to write my own.
 It's limited and small but works exactly the way I want it to.
 And the code is small so it's easy to hack on.
-It is in the same repo as the content for (@AlTobey Writes)[http://tobert.github.io/] so there's nothing to install except for Go and a couple go gets.
+It is in the same repo as the content for [http://tobert.github.io](http://tobert.github.io/) so there's nothing to install except for Go and a couple go gets.
 I don't keep a binary around, preferring 'go run' since it's fast enough for regular use.
 Presenting:
 [build-blog.go](https://github.com/tobert/tobert.github.io/blob/master/build-blog.go)